bobbyowolabi/rowolabi.github.io/_drafts/sound-basics-part-2-amplitude.md

 > Dan Rockmore, Department of Mathematics, Dartmouth College<br/>

 [<a name="cook-adruino-music">X</a>] Cook, Mike, et al. [“CHAPTER 10 The Anatomy of a Sound.”
 Arduino Music and Audio Projects][cook-adruino-music], Apress, Springer Science Business Media, 2015.

+[<a name="russell-particle-motion">X</a>] Russell, Daniel.
+"Longitudinal Waves".
+Acoustics and Vibration Animations; Section: Longitudinal and Transverse Wave Motion.
+26, August 1998.
+Animations Updated 5 August 2016.
+HTML Code Modified 18 March 2014.
+Accessed 20 October 2017.
+> **License**  <br/>
+> This work by [Dan Russell](http://www.acs.psu.edu/drussell/demos.html) is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/).
+Based on a work at http://www.acs.psu.edu/drussell/demos.html.

+[<a name="kalenzaga-shazam">X</a>] Kalenzaga, Christophe. [“How does Shazam work.”][kalenzaga-shazam] Blog post.
+Coding Geek: A blog about IT, programming and Java.
+23 May 2015.
+Accessed 28 September 2017.

 [<a name="parviainen-amplitude">X</a>] Parviainen, Tero. ["Learn Web Audio from the Ground Up, Part 3: Controlling Amplitude and Loudness"][parviainen-amplitude] Blog.
 Tero Parviainen.
 30 August 2016.
 Web.
 12 December 2017.